gerhynes/node-notes/node-express-mongodb.md

 ### NPM

 NPM is both (1) a library of thousands of packages published by other developers and (2) a command line tool to easily install and manage those packages in a Node project.

+## MongoDB

+If your application needs to persist data, you need a database.

+Databases can handle large amounts of data efficiently and store it compactly.
+They provide tools to more easily insert, query and update data.
+Usually, they also offer security features and access control.
+They also need to be able to scale.

+There are two broad categories of databses: SQL and NoSQL.

+SQL databases are relational and share a Structured Query Language.
+You define the database's structure ahead of time.

+NoSQL databases cover multiple common types: document, key-value, graph.

+A document data store can be more flexible since you aren't bound to a pre-defined schema.

+MongoDB is a popular document-based database commonly used with Node.
+It pairs well with JavaScript and has a strong community.

+MongoDB uses BSON (Binary-JSON) which is faster and more space-efficient than JSON.
+It also supports more data types.

+To insert documents into MongoDB, you insert them into a collection.
+If you insert into a collection that doesn't exist, it will be created.

+A unique primary key `_id` is added to every item in a collection.